High-Efficiency Resonant Beam Charging and Communication: Introduction

+In this study, we present a novel RB-SWIPT scheme designed to elevate both power transmission efficiency and communication efficacy.
+We propose the use of a semiconductor gain medium, in contrast to the conventional solid-state medium.
+Semiconductors exhibit superior energy absorption capacity from the pump source, thus promoting a more effective energy level transition and population inversion efficiency.
+Consequently, the power threshold decreases, thereby improving the overall conversion efficiency.

+Additionally, we integrate a telescope internal modulator (TIM) into the resonator.
+The TIM serves to compress the beam, thereby harmonizing with the smaller dimensions of the gain medium and subsequently reducing transmission loss.
+This strategic modification underlines our commitment to enhancing the efficiency of SWIPT systems.

 The contributions of this paper are summarized as follows: \begin{itemize} \item A high-efficiency RB-SWIPT scheme is proposed.
-By adopting the semiconductor gain medium and the telescope internal module (TIM), the scheme can achieve high-power, high-rate, and conversion efficiency enhanced SWIPT. \item An analytical model of the scheme is presented, which describes the energy conversion, the beam propagation, the electric power output, and data transfer capability.
-A feasible evaluation method for system performance and a guidance for parameters optimization is provided. \end{itemize}
+By adopting the semiconductor gain medium and the telescope internal module, the scheme can achieve long-range, high-rate, and energy conversion efficiency enhanced SWIPT. \item An analytical model of the proposed scheme is developed, which can describe the energy conversion, the beam propagation, the electric power output, and data transfer capability of the system.
+An evaluation for system performance and a guidance for parameters optimization is provided. \end{itemize}

-The rest of the paper is organized as follows.
-In Section II, the model of the high-efficiency RBS involving the semiconductor gain medium and TIM is described.
-In section III, the numerical evaluation of the system performance is depicted.
-The concerns on beam splitting process is discussed in Section IV.
-In section V, the conclusion is presented.
+The remainder of this paper is structured as follows: Section II details the high-efficiency RBS model, including descriptions of the semiconductor gain medium and TIM.
+Section III presents a numerical evaluation of the system's performance.
+Concerns related to the beam splitting process are discussed in Section IV.
+Finally, Section V concludes the paper.